gagandeep/Web-Architecture-Evolution/Internet-Protocols.md

 - Reciever plays a passive role in communication.
 Sender actively passing the information to the passive receiver.
 That don't happen in a real-world scenario.
 - It considers the continuous system as an extension to discrete and discrete on top of Binary data (dot and dash of telegraphy).

-Despite its criticism, Shannon paper along with Transistors invention in 1947 changed the course of history and brought Digital Era that we are experiencing on daily basis.
+Despite its criticism, Shannon paper along with Transistors invention in 1947 changed the course of history and brought the Digital Era that we are experiencing daily.

-Transistors introduced second generation computer.
-If you remember from our [Prologue](Prologue.md), computing devices were primarily used for computations at central location.
-With **Integrated Circuit** (IC) breakthrough in late 1950's and adancement of IC technology with increasing computing power through 1960's, It was advent of other possibilities.
+Transistors introduced a second-generation computer.
+If you remember from our [Prologue](Prologue.md), computing devices were primarily used for computations at a central location.
+With **Integrated Circuit** (IC) breakthrough in the late 1950s and advancement of IC technology with increasing computing power through the 1960s, It was the advent of other possibilities.

-Computer to Computer Communication was always key for Defense that's why it was the next step with increasing power of ICs.
-One of the early Computer Network, ARPANET was build by Advanced Research Projects Agency (ARPA) of the United States Department of Defense.
+Computer to Computer Communication was always key for Defense that's why it was the next step with the increasing power of ICs.
+One of the early Computer Network, ARPANET was built by Advanced Research Projects Agency (ARPA) of the United States Department of Defense.
 ARPA is now known as DARPA.
-ARPANET was early implementation of **TCP/IP protocol suite** also known as Internet protocol suite.
+ARPANET was an early implementation of **TCP/IP protocol suite** also known as Internet protocol suite.
 TCP/IP is now standard for Internet Communication.

-There were few other network stacks and Models came along and some tried to standardised the Networking stack like OSI Model.
+There were few other network stacks and Models came along and some tried to standardized the Networking stack like OSI Model.
 However, TCP/IP got practical implementation in US defense institutes and universities.
-This led to widespread of TCP/IP in early era of networking, because of that TCP/IP never became obsolute.
+This led to widespread TCP/IP in the early era of networking, because of that TCP/IP never became obsolete.

 ## Internet protocol suite